holi-java/kotlin-goos/README.md

 ## TDD
 - judging **where** to set the boundaries of **what** to test.
 - **how** to eventually cover everything.
+- uses Acceptance tests to show incremental progress.
+- each acceptance test should have just enough new requirements to force a manageable increase in functionality.
+- write a high-level end-to-end test to describe **what** the system should implements.
+- write long unit test names to tell us **what** a class does.
+- extract new classes to **tease apart** fine-grained aspects of the functionality.
+- write lots of little methods to keep each layer of code at a consistent level of **abstraction**.
+- write a rough implementation to **prove** that we know **how** to make the code do **what**'s required and then we refactor.

 ## Incremental Development